Type: Incomplete Dominant

 Masque is primarily a pattern mutation, but can also have a slight hypo-like effect.

 The belly of a Masque corn is the other key indicator that Masque is present.
 Masque causes the belly checkers to be split (up against the sides of the belly and not meeting in the middle).
-Since Masque is a dominant trait, the homozygous form (super Masque) will cause extremely split belly checkers, often leaving just a tiny edge at the sides of the belly.
-Super masques can be difficult to distinguish from Diffused.
+Since Masque is an incomplete dominant trait, the homozygous form (Super Masque) will cause extremely split belly checkers, often leaving just a tiny edge at the sides of the belly.
+Super Masques can be difficult to distinguish from Diffused.

 The tail of a Masque corn looks like a normal corn.